antcsny/Data-collection-app-V2/README.md

 bound to be a multiple of 12.

 The speed of the motors during the acquisition varies according to the confifuration.
-This value is defined as a percentage of the max value (i.e. 0 to 100).
+This value is defined as a percentage of the max value (i.e. 0 to 100), Note that limiting the value on the control panel will affect the resulting speed of the robot, as Python speed is a multiplicator of the one on the control panel.

 By default, the 'Constant' checkbox is set to true.
 It means that the robot speed will be constant for the whole test and thus only one acquisition is made.
-By clicking on the checkbox, it allows the user to set a range of speeds for the test, from minimum to maximum by a step.\
+By clicking on the checkbox, it allows the user to set a range of speeds for the test, from minimum to maximum by a step.

-A test at multiple speed is equivalent to the merge of multiple single speed runs.
-So, check the configurations before launching an acquisition, even if it is able to stop between the runs if a problem has occurred. \
+A test at multiple speed is equivalent to the data merge of multiple single speed runs.
+So, check the configurations before launching an acquisition, even if it is able to stop between the runs if a problem has occurred.

-During a run at multple speed, system variables and KUKA traces are runing.
-To minimize data loss, we wait for each collection method to finish its process to start the next run.
+During a measure sequence, system variables and KUKA traces can run at the same time to compare the data.
+If one of the collection method is prefered, we give the ability to chose which one is running with two checkboxes.
+By configurattion, Kuka trace running at 12ms sampling rate can't exceed 600 seconds of time (same with 4ms -> 200 seconds maximum).
+So to minimize data loss, we wait for both collection method to finish its process to start the next run, especialy on multiple speed runs.

 ### KUKA traces

-A combo selector is used to select the KUKA Trace configuration that will be run along side of the system variable collection.
+A combo selector is used to select the KUKA Trace configuration that will be run for data collection.
 The collected data is the same as with the system variables but with more precision and reliability.
 The acquisition is done by the RTOS of the robot.

 ### Robots loads

-Enter here the load on each robot, with weight or bungee coords It will be displayed in the result dataset for data processing
+Curent kuka cell gripper tool on the robot enable the use of loads.
+Diferent weights of 500g, 1kg and 2kg are available as linear loads, as if the robot arm carry something.
+For more specific stress testing, two bungee cords are available to bring a non linear force in the robot movement.
+As other sections of the UI, a robot must be connected to enable load input.
+Load configuration entered by the user will apear in the dataset, coded in a numerical format.
+For details, see get_category() function in mainwindow class of the python program.
+Load entry on the gui is not automatic, so entry the right configuration corresponding to the test.

 ### Latency test